Aikon-platform/aiiinotate/docs/specifications/7_aikon.md

 - annotations should be ordered by their position on the page (or have a method that returns annotations ordered)
 - store rectangular annotations (bounding boxes) as well as polygonal annotations
 - annotation should have their canvas number as standard metdata (for now we need to parse `canvas = anno["on"].split("/canvas/c")[1].split(".json")[0]` 😰)
+- make annotations ordered not alphabetically (137 arriving before 14) but by canvas order